VeraPancaldiLab/GEMDeCan/README.md

 ## Deconvolution
 Last part of the pipeline runs a deconvolution algorithm on the quantified samples.
 We here chose to run QuantiSeq through the R `immunedeconv` package which wraps several other algorithms.\
-MCPCounter allows you to use your own signature files, for usage see the link to the official Git package above.\
 DeconRNASeq and EpiDish both allow the user to chose his own signature.

 Please do take note that all methods require a quantification matrix as input, in a tabulated format with a preference for **TPM** normalization (we also provide a quick R function of convert from FPKM).
 The signature is also in a tab separated file.
+You can find our signature from the publication [link to publication] in the `Signature/` directory of this repository.

 ## Exemple
 You can run an exemple of this pipeline using ressources provided in the `Exemple/` directory of this repository.